Najee Harris: 2021 season

 In Week 3 against the Cincinnati Bengals, Harris recorded 142 all purpose yards, including 14 catches in 19 targets.
 This tied the NFL record for most catches in a game for a rookie running back, and were the second-highest amount of targets for a running back since 1992 (when the data was first tracked).
 In Week 5 against the Denver Broncos, Harris recorded 122 yards on 23 carries and a rushing touchdown in the 27–19 win.
 It marked his first game rushing over 100 yards.
 He became the first Steelers' rookie to score a rushing touchdown and record 100 yards rushing on his first five games, since Franco Harris in 1972.
 In Week 17, Harris ran for a career-high 188 yards and the game-sealing touchdown in a 26–14 win over the Cleveland Browns.

 Harris finished his rookie season with 1,200 rushing yards and seven touchdowns, and 74 catches for 467 yards and three touchdowns.
 He finished fourth in rushing yards, fourth in all-purpose yards, and led all running backs in receptions.
 His 381 touches led the NFL and had zero fumbles.
 He was selected as an alternate for the 2022 Pro Bowl, replacing Bengals running back Joe Mixon.
+He was named to the PFWA All-Rookie Team.
 He was named to the NFL All-Rookie Team.

 2022 season

 Harris got off to a slow start in 2022.
 Through the first eight games of the season, he only managed to eclipse 50 rushing yards three times and scored three total touchdowns.
+It brought into question whether the Lisfranc sprain he suffered in training camp was affecting his production, although Harris claimed that was not the case.
 Following the team's bye week, he would go on to rush for more than 50 yards in seven of the last nine games and score seven total touchdowns.
 His best game of the season came in a Week 17 matchup against the Baltimore Ravens.
 Harris rushed for a season high 111 yards and caught the game winning touchdown from rookie quarterback Kenny Pickett with less than a minute to play.